Using a high performance machine

 A slight, shallow dip should not be a problem.
 Flowing buffer at a high flow rate will push out tiny air bubbles.
 In addition, high protein immobilization will give a slight shallow dip pattern.
 However, for the best performance the sensor chip surface should be homogeneous and give normal dips.

 Cleaning the tubing and IFC is started with the removal of small air bubbles and particles using the "unclogging" tool.
-This tool will pass running buffer at high speed trough the tubing's and IFC.
+This tool will pass running buffer at high speed through the tubing's and IFC.

 The other cleaning steps use chemicals that destroy proteins and can damage the sensor chip surface.
 Be sure to insert a dummy-chip before performing the following cleaning steps.